acgodson/proxy/README.md

 # ProxyAI (working title)

+give me a readme adjustments from the cross compatibility section, help me describe how our contracts use wormhole relayer SDK and co

+# wormhole proxy

 A decentralized middleware that allows users to securely share, access, and pay for AI services like GPT, using tokenized credits across multiple blockchain network.

 ### **Problem Summary**